Environment, health and safety: Other names

 Notwithstanding the individual importance of these attributes, the various institutions and authors have accented the acronyms differently.
 Successful HSE programs also include measures to address ergonomics, air quality, and other aspects of workplace safety that could affect the health and well-being of employees and the overall community.
-Another researcher transformed it as SHE in 1996, while exploring the "concept of 'human quality' in terms of living standards that must follow later than the health.....[as per the] paradigm of SHEQ, ....raising up the importance of environment to the 'safety of people as a prime consideration'".
+Another researcher transformed it as SHE in 1996, while exploring the "concept of 'human quality' in terms of living standards that must follow later than the health.....[as per the] paradigm of QHSE, ....raising up the importance of environment to the 'safety of people as a prime consideration'".
 It is because "Safety First" is called in for the commitment to transform the safety culture of countries.
 Quality is "fitness for purpose", and without it, each and every endeavour will be futile.

-Other abbreviations than HSE, SHE, HSQE are also used: